KartikDevSharma/Notes/DevOps/Linux/Packet management.md

 ### **Conclusion**

 Both **RPM** and **YUM** are fundamental tools for managing software packages on Red Hat-based systems.
 RPM provides low-level control over packages, while YUM simplifies the process with automatic dependency resolution and repository management.
 By mastering these tools, you can efficiently manage software, keep your system updated, and resolve issues with packages.
 For newer systems, you will often encounter **DNF**, the modern

+ized replacement for YUM, which further streamlines package management.